-There are two varieties of crabgrass commonly found in Ontario.
+There are two varieties of crab grass commonly found in Ontario, Canada that lawn experts have to deal with.
 Large, or hairy crabgrass (Digitaria sanguinalis) and small, or smooth crabgrass (Digitaria ischaemum).
-Both are recognisable by their broad, pointed leaves that grow from a common stem.
+Both are recognizable by their broad, pointed leaves that grow from a common stem.

-Crabgrass germinates when soil temperatures average 12.8°c consistently.
-Typically in the Greater Toronto area we encounter most crabgrass growth from July through September.
-Because of the need of warmth, crabgrass typically first appears along the edges of driveways and other paved areas.
+Crabgrass germinates when soil temperatures are above an average 12.8°C consistently.
+Typically in the Greater Toronto Area, we encounter most crabgrass growth from July through September.
+Because of the need of warmth, and the way the seed spreads by blowing along hard surfaces; crabgrass typically first appears along the edges of driveways and other paved areas.

-There is not currently any effective, selective treatment for actively growing crabgrass.
-Because it is a type of grass, it is difficult to develop a treatment product that does not also effect desirable varieties.
+There is not currently any effective, selective treatment for actively controlling growing crabgrass.
+Because it is a type of grass, it is difficult to develop a treatment product that would work well as a crabgrass killer but does not also affect desirable varieties.

 However, there are several things that can be done to reduce the amount of crabgrass you get in the future.

-As an annual, crabgrass dies at the end of the year.
-Before it dies each plant can drop over 150,000 seeds, which can lie dormant for years.
-So getting rid of crabgrass is all about preventing as much seed from growing on the lawn as possible.
+As an “Annual” plant, crabgrass dies at the end of the year after frost, and a new plant grows from seed the next year.
+But before the crabgrass plant dies, each plant, depending on its size, can drop a minimum of 150-125,000 seeds which can lie dormant for years.
+So getting rid of crabgrass is all about preventing as much seed from developing, and growing on the lawn as possible.

-- Manually pull as much crabgrass as possible before seeds mature
+- Manually pull as much crabgrass as possible before seed heads develop and mature

 - Crabgrass growing on hard surfaces like interlock or between stones can be destroyed with horticultural vinegar